abhishekg16/raft/README.md

 ##Building##
 The raft module depends on the cluster for underlying communication.
-Which in trun usage the Zeromq.
+Which internally  usage the Zeromq.

 1. To build the project you need to install the zmq4 golang binding.
 Binding are present at https://github.com/pebbe/zmq4

-2. Get Raft from git hub
+2. Get Raft from git hub. "go git github.com/abhishekg16/raft"
-	go git github.com/abhishekg16/raft
-3. Go to the raft/testing/test\_main directory
+3. Go to the raft/testing/test\_main directory. and use command "go install".
-	go install
    This will install the binary in the $GOPATH/bin folder
-4. Go to raft directory and give command go test
+4. Go to raft directory and give command "go test"

 ##Example##